danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # Pinecones are magical

+(I'd like to change your mind about everything you know in your heart of hearts to be true) Up is down.
+Bad is good.
 While I don't believe in actual magic I find this passage from Jarod Anderson's The CryptoNaturalist useful for purposes of illustration: